opil/documentation/docs/admin/OPIL/opil_server.md

 Transportation tasks are defined in a simple scripting language called Logistic Task Language (LoTLan).
 A full description of the language can be found in the [TP documentation](../../develop/TP/opil_tp_how_it_works.md).

 In the HMI, click on the "Task Management" tab.
-Copy-paste the following task language into the *Task specification* field and click "Send material flow".
+Copy and paste the following task language into the *Task specification* field and click "Send material flow".

 ```
 Location prod